MagGeo/MagGeo/README.md

 **Keywords** | Bird migration, data fusion, Earth’s magnetic field, Swarm, GPS tracking

 ## Overview

 MagGeo is a tool that helps ecologists or animal movement researchers to link  earth's magnetic field data from satellite source to GPS trajectories.
 Inspired by the Environmental Data Automated Track Annotation System (Env-DATA) Service a tool from Movebank and help researcher to get a better understanding about the geomagnetic variations across the GPS trajectories.

-MagGeo is entirely built-in python and using Jupyter Notebook offers several ways to annotate GPS tracks with the geomagnetic components using the data from one of the up-to-date satellite sources Swarm Constellation.
-MagGeo will create a enriched GPS track with the following components:
+MagGeo is entirely built-in python and using a set of Jupyter Notebooks that offer several ways to link GPS tracks with the geomagnetic components using the data from one of the up-to-date satellite sources - Swarm Constellation.
+MagGeo will create an enriched GPS track with the following components:

 - **Latitude** from the GPS Track.
 - **Longitude** from the GPS Track.